cakephp/docs/en/core-libraries/caching.rst

 a behavior, that read from the cache, or ran the associated model method.
 That is an exercise you can do though.

-As of 2.5 you can accomplish the above much more simply using :php:meth:`Cache::remember()`.
+As of 2.5 you can accomplish the above much more simple by using :php:meth:`Cache::remember()`.
 Assuming you are using PHP 5.3 or newer, using the ``remember()`` method would look like::